Guide to YouTube Removals

 3. Filming yourself singing a copyrighted song (lip-sync videos may be less likely to be fair use)

-• This is questionably fair use since normally professional recording artists who perform cover recordings would be required to obtain a compulsory license and pay a fee set by statute to a performing rights organization in order to make a cover.
-However, at least in my opinion, it is doubtful this requirement was meant to apply to amateur performers like teenagers singing copyrighted songs in their bedrooms, and such people arguably could not be expected to navigate the complexities of the compulsory license process, which would be incomprehensible to the average person simply seeking to post a video of themselves singing a song on YouTube.
+• This is questionably fair use since normally professional recording artists who perform cover recordings would be required to obtain a compulsory license and pay a fee set by statute to a performing rights organization in order to make a cover, and obtain a syncronization license from the record lable to use it in any kind of video production.
+However, at least in my opinion, it is doubtful this requirement was meant to apply to amateur performers like teenagers singing copyrighted songs in their bedrooms, and such people arguably could not be expected to navigate the complexities of the licensing process, which would be incomprehensible to the average person simply seeking to post a video of themselves singing a song on YouTube.
 Accordingly, I think a valid case could be made for fair use.

 4. Movie reviews containing clips of copyrighted films